jkrshnmenon/jkrshnmenon.github.io/_pages/about.md

 ---
 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
+# subtitle: <a href='#'>Affiliations</a>.
 Address.
 Contacts.
 Moto.
 Etc.

 profile:
   align: right
-  image: prof_pic.jpg
+  image: jay_pic.jpg
-  image_circular: false # crops the image to make it circular
-  more_info: >
+#   address: >
-    <p>555 your office number</p>
+#     <p>555 your office number</p>
-    <p>123 your address street</p>
+#     <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+#     <p>Your City, State 12345</p>

-news: true # includes a list of news items
+# news: true  # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+I am a PhD student at [School of Computing and Augmented Intelligence](https://scai.engineering.asu.edu/) lab at [Arizona State University](https://www.asu.edu/).

+I currently work at [SEFCOM](https://sefcom.asu.edu) with some really amazing people and my primary advisor is [Dr. Yan Shoshitaishvili](https://yancomm.net/).
+I also actively work with [Dr. Ruoyu (Fish) Wang](https://ruoyuwang.me/), [Dr. Tiffany Bao](https://www.tiffanybao.com/) and [Dr. Adam Doupé](https://adamdoupe.com/).

+My research focuses on automated vulnerability analysis on application software.
+My areas of interest are static analysis, symbolic execution and fuzzing.

+Prior to starting my PhD in Fall 2019, I had interned at the [Information Sciences Institute](https://www.isi.edu/) at [University of Southern California](https://www.usc.edu/) under the supervision of [Dr. Christophe Hauser](https://bass.isi.edu/members/chris/) and at SEFCOM where I currently work as a Research Assistant.

+I have also interned at [ForAllSecure Inc](https://forallsecure.com/) during the Summer 2022 where I worked with [Thanassis Avgerinos](https://users.ece.cmu.edu/~aavgerin/) and many other amazing people.

+I started playing CTF's as a part of [Team bi0s](https://bi0s.in/) in 2014 and I currently play with [Shellphish](https://shellphish.net/).
+I primarily focus on Pwning/Exploitation challenges, but I occasionally try out some Reverse Engineering challenges as well.